EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 How does Microsoft Purview support AI governance?

-Microsoft Purview provides AI governance through: 1) Data classification — identify and classify data that AI models (Copilot, Azure AI) can access.
-2) Sensitivity labels — mark content that should be restricted from AI processing.
-3) DLP policies — prevent AI from surfacing or generating regulated data.
-4) AI hub — centralized visibility into AI usage across the organization.
-5) Insider Risk Management — detect risky AI usage patterns.
-6) Audit logging — capture all AI interactions for compliance evidence.
+Microsoft Purview provides AI governance through 7 integrated capabilities: 1) Data classification — identify and classify data that AI models (Copilot, Azure AI) can access using 300+ built-in sensitive information types and trainable classifiers.
+2) Sensitivity labels — mark content that should be restricted from AI processing, with label-based Copilot access controls.
+3) DLP policies — prevent AI from surfacing or generating regulated data patterns in responses.
+4) AI Hub — centralized visibility into all AI application usage across Microsoft 365 and Azure.
+5) Insider Risk Management — detect risky AI usage patterns including data exfiltration via Copilot.
+6) Audit logging — capture all AI interactions including prompts, responses, and documents accessed for compliance evidence.
 7) Information barriers — prevent AI from crossing departmental boundaries with conflicting data.

 What is the Purview AI Hub?

-The Purview AI Hub (preview in 2026) provides centralized visibility into AI application usage across Microsoft 365 and Azure.
-It shows: which AI applications are being used (Copilot, Azure OpenAI, third-party AI), data sensitivity levels being processed by AI, AI usage by department and user, policy violations related to AI interactions, and recommendations for AI governance improvements.
-EPC Group configures the AI Hub as the executive dashboard for AI governance oversight in regulated organizations.
+The Purview AI Hub provides centralized visibility into AI application usage across your organization.
+It shows: which AI applications are being used (Copilot for M365, Azure OpenAI, third-party AI tools), the sensitivity levels of data being processed by AI, AI usage patterns by department and user, policy violations related to AI interactions, and recommendations for improving AI governance controls.
+The AI Hub is the executive dashboard for AI governance oversight — giving compliance officers and CISOs a single view of AI risk exposure.
+EPC Group configures the AI Hub as part of every AI governance deployment for regulated organizations.

 How do sensitivity labels protect data from AI?

-Purview DLP policies can monitor and restrict Copilot interactions: 1) Detect when Copilot surfaces sensitive data types (SSN, credit card, PHI patterns) in responses.
-2) Block Copilot from generating content containing regulated data.
-3) Alert compliance officers when Copilot interacts with classified content.
-4) Prevent users from sharing Copilot-generated content externally if it contains sensitive information.
-DLP for Copilot is configured through the same DLP policy framework used for email, Teams, and SharePoint — providing unified data protection across all Microsoft services.
+Purview DLP policies monitor and restrict Copilot interactions in 4 ways: 1) Pattern detection — detect when Copilot surfaces sensitive data types (Social Security numbers, credit card numbers, PHI patterns like medical record numbers) in generated responses.
+2) Blocking rules — block Copilot from generating content containing regulated data patterns.
+3) Compliance alerts — automatically alert compliance officers when Copilot interacts with classified or restricted content.
+4) Sharing prevention — prevent users from copying or sharing Copilot-generated content externally if it contains sensitive information.
+DLP for Copilot uses the same policy framework as email, Teams, and SharePoint DLP — providing unified data protection across all Microsoft services including AI.

-How does Insider Risk Management apply to AI?
+How does Insider Risk Management apply to AI usage?

-Purview Insider Risk Management detects risky AI usage: 1) Excessive AI data access — users querying Copilot for data outside their normal scope.
-2) Data exfiltration via AI — using Copilot to extract and export sensitive data.
-3) Policy violations — users attempting to circumvent AI usage policies.
-4) Anomalous behavior — unusual patterns of AI interaction that deviate from baseline.
-5) Departing employee AI risk — heightened monitoring of Copilot usage during employee exit periods.
-EPC Group tunes Insider Risk Management indicators specifically for AI-related threats.
+Purview Insider Risk Management detects 5 categories of risky AI behavior: 1) Excessive AI data access — users querying Copilot for data significantly outside their normal access scope or job function.
+2) Data exfiltration via AI — using Copilot to extract, summarize, and export sensitive data through unmonitored channels.
+3) Policy circumvention — users attempting to manipulate Copilot prompts to bypass AI usage policies or access restricted content.
+4) Anomalous behavior — unusual patterns of AI interaction that deviate significantly from the user baseline (sudden spike in Copilot queries about financial data).
+5) Departing employee risk — heightened monitoring of Copilot usage during employee exit periods when data theft risk is highest.

 Govern Your AI with Purview

 Schedule a free AI governance assessment.
-We will evaluate your Purview configuration and implement the controls needed for compliant AI deployment.
+We will evaluate your Purview configuration, identify AI risk exposure, and implement the controls needed for compliant Copilot and Azure AI deployment.

 Get AI Governance Assessment (888) 381-9725